The disconnect that I witnessed

-Animal science researchers are making discoveries daily and sharing this important data with the world, through research journals.
-They do this so we can learn from their findings and improve how we do our jobs.
+Animal science researchers are making breakthrough discoveries across the globe and sharing this important data through research journals.
+They do this so others can learn from their findings and improve how those in the cattle industry operate, ultimately improving the profitability, efficiency, and sustainability of these operations.

 But there is a big problem...

-When was the last time you read a research journal article?
+When was the last time that you read a research journal article?

 Why do people not read about the research that is being published?